 How to Save Pictures as JPEG Instead of HEIC on the iPhone

 But while they’re not exclusive to Apple, HEIC and HEVC files aren’t yet universally supported.
-So if you take an HEIC picture on your iPhone and send it to a friend who has a Windows PC, outdated Android phone, or even an older Mac, they won’t be able to view it.
+So if you take a HEIC picture on your iPhone and send it to a friend who has a Windows PC, outdated Android phone, or even an older Mac, they won’t be able to view it.

 There are ways to export existing HEIC and HEVC files to their JPEG and H264 counterparts, but if you frequently send lots of photos and videos shot on your iPhone to friends and family who don’t have recent Apple products, you may want to switch your iPhone camera back to the older, more compatible formats.
 Doing so will still give you great quality images and videos that can be easily shared with anyone, but they will take up a bit more storage space.

-- Change your iPhone camera format to Most Compatible.
-This will automatically save pictures as JPEG files and videos in the H264 format.
+Change your iPhone camera format to Most Compatible from the default, which is High Efficiency.
+The “Most Compatible” setting will automatically save pictures as JPEG files and videos in the H264 format.

 If you already have a photo in HEIC format and you need to convert it to JPEG, there are a number of ways to convert the file directly on the iPhone.